-These key features are similar to many of the world's major sediment-hosted copper systems, including the deposits of the Kalahari Copper Belt (Botswana) and Central African Copper Belt (DRC, Zambia).
+The Storm area shows clear geological similarities to many of the world's major sediment-hosted copper systems, including the world-class deposits of the Kalahari Copper Belt (Botswana) and Central African Copper Belt (DRC, Zambia).
+These copper deposits typically have metre scale thicknesses and kilometre scale strikes of the ore zones.